 We have not (and will not) accept payment (in any form, from physical goods to money or favours) in return for posting an article or a link on our website.

 We do not accept sponsored or paid-for spots on social media, be it @mentions, likes or shares. (to that end: likes and/or retweets of other people’s content is not necessarily an endorsement, either).

 Also not cool.

 We have not (and will not) accept free trips, travel or paid for accommodation from companies that we write about if access to news is contingent on said offers.
 This could be seen as compromising our integrity and that’s, quite frankly, not cool.
 If access to news relies on affording a company or project preferential editorial treatment we just nope the situation and move on.

 We have not (and will not) publish a press releases in whole as a news article.
 We always write around, quote from and editorialise press releases because we’re not a blog, not a billboard.

-We will not agree to cover a news item/topic/interview that is subject to a specific set of “guidelines” or any third-party rules about how we can present the news on our website.
+We will not agree to cover a news item/topic/interview that is subject to a specific set of “guidelines” or third-party editorial rules about how we can present the content.
+Our site, our voice.